techiediaries/techiediaries/_posts/2020/angular-9/router/2020-10-27-routing-angular-router.md

 > **Note**: This tutorial works with all Angular 6, 7, 8, 9, 10 and the new Angular 11 version.

-## Learn Navigation and Routing Using the Angular 11 Router With Example
+## Navigation and Routing Using the Angular 11 Router With Example

+Now let’s get started with Angular routing.
+In this section, we’ll learn the basic concepts behind routing in Angular 11.
+We’ll introduce the Angular Router and then we’ll proceed to create a simple single page application with Angular 11 that demonstrates the commonly used features of the router.

-You'll learn about:
+In more details, you’ll learn about:

+- How to create Angular projects using Angular CLI v11,
+- How to choose to have routing automatically setup and also how to manually add it in your project,
+- How to create Angular services and emulate a backend server that you can use to fetch data using `HttpClient`,
+- How to create Angular components,
+- How to add component routing in your application using the router.
 - How to import the necessary Angular built-in APIs to implement component routing and navigation,
 - How to create the routing module and import it in the main application module,
 - How to add routes to components,